How many mutually unbiased bases are needed to detect bound entangled states?: Introduction

 \section{Introduction}

+The extensive study of correlations in quantum systems has revealed a complex hierarchy of entanglement, each class with its own distinct non-classical properties and applications.
+Examples include entangled states which are unsteerable (admitting a local hidden state model \cite{wiseman07}), steerable states (which admit only a local hidden variable model \cite{schro35}), and entangled states which exhibit Bell non-locality \cite{bell64}.
+There is also a class of states, known as bound entangled states, from which no pure entangled state can be distilled \cite{PhysRevLett.80.5239,PhysRevLett.82.1056}.
+Any entangled state that remains positive under partial transposition (PPT) is bound entangled, but it is not yet known if all bound entangled states are PPT.

+Entanglement is a fundamental ingredient in almost all quantum information tasks.
+Usually, more entanglement in a system implies a higher degree of performance for certain tasks~\cite{PhysRevLett.122.140402, PhysRevLett.122.140403, PhysRevLett.122.140404} and, consequently, highly entangled states are a valuable resource for quantum technologies.
+While bound entangled states are considered weakly entangled, they can be used for quantum steering (i.e. ruling out local hidden state models \cite{moroder14}), the distillation of secure quantum keys \cite{horodecki05,horodecki08}, and for quantum teleportation~\cite{PhysRevLett.96.150501}.
+They also provide valuable insights into the study of classical information theory, providing important connections to bound information \cite{gisin00}.

-Certifying entangled states is both of fundamental and practical interest \cite{RevModPhys.81.865, GUHNE20091, Chru_ci_ski_2014}, and has been observed at low and high energies (e.g. in the entangled K-meson system~\cite{KLOE}, photons beyond the optical wave length~\cite{JPET}, or oscillating neutrino systems~\cite{HieNeutrino}).
-In fact, all bipartite entangled states are useful in quantum teleportation~\cite{PhysRevLett.96.150501}, and can be used to display nonlocality \cite{PhysRevLett.100.090403}.
-Mostly, a quantum task is more useful the more entanglement there is in the game~\cite{PhysRevLett.122.140402, PhysRevLett.122.140403, PhysRevLett.122.140404}, however, since there is usually no one-to-one correspondence, the characterisation of entangled states remains challenging.
+Certifying non-classical correlations is both of fundamental and practical interest \cite{RevModPhys.81.865, GUHNE20091, Chru_ci_ski_2014}, and has been observed at low and high energies (e.g. in the entangled K-meson system~\cite{KLOE}, photons beyond the optical wave length~\cite{JPET}, or oscillating neutrino systems~\cite{HieNeutrino}).

-Perhaps even more importantly, given the full information about a quantum system, it is, in general, computationally hard to reveal entanglement~\cite{10.1145/780542.780545}.
-More precisely, the difficulty lies in the characterisation of those entangled states that remain positive under partial transposition (PPT) ~\cite{HORODECKI19961}, which are also denoted as bound entangled states since entanglement is required for preparation but no entanglement can be extracted~\cite{PhysRevLett.80.5239}.
-Interestingly, PPT entangled states are useful to activate quantum protocols~\cite{PhysRevLett.82.1056}, and can be used for quantum steering (i.e. ruling out local hidden state models) \cite{moroder14}.
-So far, only a few families of bound entangled states have been constructed~\cite{Darek,Sanperabound,horodecki97,Bennett,divincenzo03,Krammer,Lokard,Bruss,HiesmayrLoeffler2}, each by very different tools, and a general characterisation of bound entangled states is missing.
+Given the full information about a quantum system, it is, in general, computationally hard to reveal entanglement~\cite{10.1145/780542.780545}.
+More precisely, the difficulty lies in the characterisation of those entangled states that remain positive under partial transposition.
+So far, only a few families of bound entangled states have been constructed~\cite{Darek,Sanperabound,horodecki97,Bennett,divincenzo03,Krammer,Lokard,Bruss,HiesmayrLoeffler2,tura18}, each by very different tools, and a general characterisation of bound entangled states is missing.